Gaurav-Pande/Sentiment-Analysis/README.md

 ## Things To Do:

 * I also build a spark-ml app for analysis of twitter sentiment.
 This is just a very basic learning project that I did in my college to learn about machine learning.
-Currently I am working on stemming Algorithms to analyse the twitter streams more efficiently.

 * learn other algorithms like SVM, Random forest for sentiment analysis